Tuesday, June 28, 2011

 Oil on canvas, 24" x 36," 1999.

-LGBT people fought back against police harassment 42 years ago today (June 28, 1969) at New York City’s Stonewall Inn, launching the lesbian, gay, bisexual and transgender liberation movement.
+Queer people fought back against police harassment at New York City’s Stonewall Inn launching the modern LGBT liberation movement on June 28, 1969.

-The LGBT people who fought back at Stonewall are not saints in the usual sense.
+The LGBT people who resisted police at the Stonewall Rebellion (also known as the Stonewall Riots) are not saints in the traditional sense.
 But they are honored here as “saints of Stonewall” because they dared to battle an unjust system.
 They do not represent religious faith -- they stand for faith in ourselves as LGBT people.
 They performed the miracle of transforming self-hatred into pride.
 These “saints” began a process in which self-hating individuals were galvanized into a cohesive community.
 Their saintly courage inspired a justice movement that is still growing stronger after four decades.

 Drag queens started spontaneous kick lines facing the police with clubs and helmets.
 That dramatic moment is captured in the painting “It was Beautiful” by Douglas Blanchard.
 The drag queens met violence with defiant humor by singing,